 Excluding annotations is useful when sharing clean, original documents.
 GoodNotes can export images as zip files or as individuals.
 Whatever format you export out of GoodNotes, your pages are easy to understand.

 Exporting out of Apple Notes is a bad idea.
-You have no control on the format you export out the app.
+You have no control over the format you export out the app.
 You can’t keep the background of your paper template.
 Even though you can add different attachments to your notes, the app exports them as individual files/pages.
 Notes created in Apple Notes, are best left in Apple Notes.

 |Exporting options||GoodNotes||Apple Notes|